qassasahmed/data-viz/lab-3/README.md

 - plotly
 - dash

 For more details, see the notebook's code explanations.

+qassas.ahmed@mau.edu.eg